USS Albacore (AGSS-569)

 USS Albacore (AGSS-569) is a retired, unique research submarine that pioneered the American version of the teardrop hull form, sometimes called an "Albacore hull", of modern submarines.
-The revolutionary design was derived from extensive hydrodynamic and wind tunnel testing, with an emphasis on underwater speed and maneuverability.
+The revolutionary design was derived from extensive hydrodynamic and wind-tunnel testing, with an emphasis on underwater speed and maneuverability.
 She was the third vessel of the United States Navy to be named for the albacore.

 Her keel was laid down on 15 March 1952 by the Portsmouth Naval Shipyard of Kittery, Maine.
 She was launched on 1 August 1953, sponsored by Mrs. J. E. Jowers, the widow of Chief Motor Machinist's Mate Arthur L. Stanton, lost with the second Albacore (SS-218), and commissioned on 6 December 1953 with Lieutenant Commander Kenneth C. Gummerson in command.

-The effectiveness of submarines in World War II convinced both the Soviet Navy and the United States Navy that undersea warfare would play an even more important role in coming conflicts and dictated development of superior submarines.
+The effectiveness of submarines in World War II convinced both the Soviet Navy and the United States Navy (USN) that undersea warfare would play an even more important role in coming conflicts and dictated development of superior submarines.
 The advent of nuclear power nourished the hope that such warships could be produced.
 The effort to achieve this goal involved the development of a nuclear propulsion system and the design of a streamlined submarine hull capable of optimum submerged performance.